 - Academic and professional lectures, seminars, and speaker programs;

 - Artistic and cultural workshops, joint performances, and exhibitions.

 - Professional development workshops and training.

-- Shared Values and Interests: activities that promote the U.S.-UK Special Relationship and build people-to-people ties.
+- 1) Shared Values and Interests: Activities that promote the U.S.-UK Special Relationship and build people-to-people ties.

 Participants and Audiences:

-PAS requests that all applicants for awards stipulate who their target audience is (age/gender/geographic breakdown) and estimate the expected audience reach through direct contact and, if possible, through indirect contact (via social media or traditional media).
+All applicants for awards must specify the program’s target audience (noting any emphasis on diverse audiences) and estimate the expected audience reach through direct contact and, if possible, through indirect contact (via social media or traditional media).